abboudl/Chik-p/3-Host-Configuration-Stage/readme.md

   become: yes
 ```

-Your must edit the groups in the `inventory.yml` file to match the IP addresses or fully qualified domain names you assigned the CTFd, ELK, HAproxy, and Nginx hosts in `config.sh` in the **Cloud Resource Provisioning Stage.**
+Your must edit the groups in the `inventory.yml` file to match the IP addresses or FQDNs you assigned the CTFd, ELK, HAproxy, and Nginx hosts in `config.sh` in the **Cloud Resource Provisioning Stage.**

-Finally, if you chose not to deploy all hosts - for example, if you decided that you do not need ELK or HAProxy - you also need to narrow down the `hosts` key in each playbook.
+Finally, if you chose not to deploy all hosts - for example, if you decided that you do not need ELK or HAProxy - you also need to adjust the `hosts` key in each playbook accordingly.
 By default, most playbooks target all hosts in the DMZ and Internal subnets.

 ### Step #5: Run Ansible Playbooks